Charlie Pittman

-Charles Vernon Pittman (born January 22, 1948 in Baltimore, Maryland) is a former professional American football player.
-He was an All-American halfback at Penn State and played in the NFL for the St. Louis Cardinals and the Baltimore Colts.
+Charles Vernon Pittman (born January 22, 1948) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football as a halfback for the Penn State Nittany Lions, earning All-American honors in 1969.
+He and played in the NFL for the St. Louis Cardinals and the Baltimore Colts.

 Collegiate career

 Recruited out of Edmondson High School in Baltimore, Maryland, Pittman was a member of Joe Paterno's first recruiting class as head coach.
 A crafty, oversized running back on defensive-minded teams, he rushed for 2,236 yards and 30 touchdowns in his career with the Nittany Lions.
-In his junior and senior seasons, Penn State went 22-0, with wins over Kansas and Missouri in the 1969 and 1970 Orange Bowls.
+In his junior and senior seasons, Penn State went 22–0, with wins over Kansas and Missouri in the 1969 and 1970 Orange Bowls.

 Pittman led the Nittany Lions in rushing in 1969 with 706 yards and 10 touchdowns on 149 carries, caught 10 passes for 127 yards and topped the team in scoring with 66 points.
-He was named All-American following the 1969 season and was selected by the St. Louis Cardinals in the third round of the 1970 NFL Draft (#58 overall).
+He was named All-American following the 1969 season and was selected by the St. Louis Cardinals in the third round of the 1970 NFL draft (#58 overall).